A theory of Automated Market Makers in DeFi: Prices, exchange rates and net worth

 \mypar{Token prices and exchange rates}

-We assume a global oracle $\exchO{}: \TokU[0] \rightarrow \RP$ that prices atomic tokens.
-For simplicity, we assume that the prices given by the oracle are constant along executions.
-Instead, the price of a minted token type $\tokM{\tokT[0]}{\tokT[1]}$ may vary along executions, because it depends on its supply, and on the reserves of $\tokT[0]$ and $\tokT[1]$ in the AMM.
-We define the price of a minted token type $\tokM{\tokT[0]}{\tokT[1]}$ in a state $\confG$ as follows:
+We assume an external oracle that prices atomic tokens.
+Formally, we model this oracle as a function $\exchO{}: \TokU[0] \rightarrow \RP$, assuming that the prices given by the oracle are constant along executions (see \autoref{sec:variants:price-updates} for a discussion about dynamic price updates).
+While the prices of atomic tokens are constant, that of minted tokens may vary at run-time as a function of the state.
+More precisely, the price $\exchO[\confG]{\tokM{\tokT[0]}{\tokT[1]}}$ of a minted token $\tokM{\tokT[0]}{\tokT[1]}$ depends both on the supply of the minted token in the users' wallets and on the reserves of $\tokT[0]$ and $\tokT[1]$ in the AMM: